Kyle Petty: 1985–1996

 Petty took his number and sponsorship to Wood Brothers Racing in 1985, where he had a then career-high seven top-fives and his first top-ten points finish.
 The next season, he won his first career race in the infamous 1986 Miller High Life 400 at Richmond and finished tenth in the final standings.
 In 1987, he switched to the No. 21 and received new sponsorship from Citgo, as well as winning the 1987 Coca-Cola 600 at Charlotte.
 He failed to pick up a win in 1988, and fell to thirteenth in points, causing him to be released from the ride.

-He signed on to a part-time schedule in 1989 for the new SABCO Racing team.
+Petty signed on to a part-time schedule in 1989 for the new SABCO Racing team.
 Originally beginning the season unsponsored, he and SABCO later picked up sponsorship from Peak Antifreeze after he drove their car to a top-ten finish at the Daytona 500, filling in for Eddie Bierschwale, as well as Ames Department Stores.
-Petty and the No. 42 Pontiac team competed in nineteen races that season, his best finish being a 4th at Atlanta.
+Petty and the No. 42 Pontiac team competed in nineteen races that season, his best finish being a fourth at Atlanta.
 Peak became the team's full-time sponsor in 1990, and Petty finished eleventh in points after winning the GM Goodwrench 500 at North Carolina Speedway with a 26-second margin of victory.
 Mello Yello would replace Peak as sponsor of the No. 42 in 1991, and Petty was running eleventh in points when he suffered a broken leg at a crash in the Winston 500 at Talladega, causing him to miss the next eleven races.
 His abbreviated schedule combined with only one top-ten in the second half of the season caused him to finish the season 31st in points.